 Also, while its move sets were once rather limited, each generation has given Venusaur new tools to play with in building a better competitive mon.
 In fact, Venusaur has become so much better in recent years, it was even banned in some competitive formats for a time.
 This is partly thanks to his hidden ability Chlorophyll, as there weren’t many effective counters for a specially bulky wall buster that could double its speed in sunlight.

 So, yes, the short answer is Venusaur is a good competitive Pokemon.
-In Generation VIII (Sword and Shield), Venusaur is still a key member of Sun teams alongside Pokemon such as Ninetales and/or Torkoal.
-While some builds still use Venusaur’s original best attack, Solar Beam, there are many more options now to consider, such as Venoshock and Sludge Bomb for special poison moves, Leaf Storm and Energy Ball for Grass moves, and the Normal-type Weather Ball, which is powerful in harsh sunlight.
+In Generation VIII (Sword and Shield), Venusaur is still a key member of Sun teams.
+While it can set harsh sunlight on its own with Sunny Day, it’s better alongside Pokemon such as Ninetales and/or Torkoal who have the Drought ability to set up Sun as soon as they come into play.
+Some builds still use Venusaur’s original best attacks, Leech Seed and Solar Beam, but there are many more options it can learn now to consider, such as Venoshock and Sludge Bomb for special poison moves, Leaf Storm, Giga Drain, and Energy Ball for Grass moves, and the Normal-type Weather Ball, which is powerful in harsh sunlight.

 Also, thanks to a Bulbasaur introduced in Sword and Shield’s Isle of Armor expansion that can evolve into a Venusaur that can Gigantamax, Venusaur can use an extremely powerful G-Max move.
 While Venusaur was actually quite powerful in Sun and Moon thanks to Weather Ball and Normalium-Z, the G-Max version has given Venusaur a significant power boost that can help sweep some teams.

 For those that still play Sun and Moon or the Let’s Go games on Nintendo Switch, you have access to Mega Venusaur.
 His base stat boosts are significant, gaining 40 defense points, 22 special attack points, and 20 special defense points.
-It also gains the Thick Fat ability, which halves the damage of incoming fire and ice attacks connecting with it.
-Not surprisingly, Mega Venusaur is a popular monster in the Trading Card Game, too.
+Because of that Special Attack boost, a Modest nature is even more preferable.
+Mega Venusaur also gains the Thick Fat ability, which halves the damage of incoming fire and ice attacks connecting with it, mitigating two weaknesses for Venusaur.